gear-foundation/gear-wiki/docs/developing-contracts/deploy.md

 ### Via gear-js library

 Gear-js library provides a simple and intuitive way to connect GEAR Component APIs, including interaction with programs.
-More details [Gear API](https://wiki.gear-tech.io/api/connect).
+More details [Gear API](/api/connect).

+### Via `gear-program`

+`gear-program` is the command line (CLI) utility for interacting with the blockchain network.
+Refer to [gear-program GitHub repo](https://github.com/gear-tech/gear-program) for details.